How to Hire a Nail Technician in 6 Steps

 - What is your favorite nail service to provide?

-As you eliminate candidates from the process, be sure to let them know.
-It’s professional and helps them move on.
-For the most qualified applicants, a list you should keep to fewer than a handful, move them on to another round of interviews or, if you have a top candidate, the next steps in the hiring process.
+As you eliminate candidates from the process, be sure to let them know; it’s professional and helps them move on.
+You can use one of our job rejection templates for a concise and constructive way to approach this step.
+For the most qualified applicants, move them on to another round of interviews or, if you have a top candidate, the next steps in the hiring process.

 Step 5: Call References & Run a Background Check